melange-re/melange-re.github.io/README.md

       - update the version in `add_canonical.ml`
       - run `dune test --auto-promote`
       - uncomment the relevant code in `deploy.yml`
+- Finally, we need to disable the publication of previous version `y.y.y` as the default version:
+  - In `y.y.y-patches`: update `publish-version.yml` so that `mike deploy -push` is used and `set-default` is removed.
-      - commit and run `make move-vy.y.y-tag` to deploy
+  - Commit and run `make move-vy.y.y-tag` to deploy